 Like I said, I trained really hard for this years Tough Mudder.
 I’ll tell you what I did and what I think I could do to improve a little more.

 Let me start out by saying that I was already in pretty good shape to start.
 Since becoming a Beachbody Coach in August 2011 I’ve pretty much worked out consistently since then, doing programs like P90X and Body Beast on a regular and doing the new releases like P90X2, Asylum and this years release of T25.
-After the release this year in July of T25 I did the first 35 days straight of T25 and then for the last 25 days of Beta and the entire Gamma phase I added in the Body Beast workouts each day and I also ran 6 miles twice a week for 2 or 3 months.
+After the release this year in July of T25 I did the first 35 days straight of T25 and then for the last 25 days of Beta and the entire Gamma phase I added in the Body Beast workouts each day and I also ran 6 miles twice a week for 2 or 3 months and have included strength training equipment to my training.
 If you don’t know, Body Beast is pretty much all weight lifting.
 Lots of old school moves and some new school moves.
 T25 is a nice mixture of cardio and resistance, all based around tight schedules.
 Its only 25 minutes a day 5 days a week.
 P90X is pretty much push and pull.
 So lots of push-ups and lots of pull-ups and there is a nice mixture of weight lifting to.

 I would train at least 4-6 months ahead of your scheduled event.
 Any of the programs that I listed above will get you into great shape.
 Upper strength will save you time an time again in this event.
 You want to use your legs to run, and use as much upper body in obstacles as possible.
 Run, run, and run some more.
 My advice is to run 10 to 15 miles a week for 4 to 5 months.
 Some of the guys in my group ran once a week and they did an awesome job.
 I ran twice a week 6 miles each time and I did great.
 Honestly I stayed in the back of our pack the whole time.
 I’ve had knee issues in the past and because I didn’t run to train for the 2012 Tough Mudder that’s why my knee blew out on me, so I was extra cautious this time, but I believe that because I ran in training this year I didn’t have any issues what so ever.